s02singh/TenaCity/README.md

 After you create a new health based habit, please close and relaunch the app to link your Health data to our app.
 This was to prevent unnecessary Firebase writes and ensure a working app during testing.
 Also, to test the Health linking, please use your physical device instead of a simulator.

+Please note, when building, you may have to assign the personal team (to yourself) and create a unique bundle identifier.

 ## Overview
 On average, it typically requires 66 days for a behavior to solidify into a habit, with consistent daily practice often posing a challenge (such as maintaining a daily workout routine).
 In aiding users in the growth of daily habits, we propose TenaCity, an iOS application designed for tracking habit streaks.
 Each habit will be represented by a building, and users will find motivation through features like creating a city of buildings and observing their friends' progress in their own cities, with the ability to create group habits with them.